MICDSRobotics-9911/Rampage9911Website/README.md

 ```
 node index.js
 ```
+Now open your web browser and go to `http://localhost:1200`

 The server should start with the message of `Server started`.
 If it doesn't try these things
 - delete the node_modules folder